kevinsawade/start-science-here/docs/source/linux_tutorial/linux_tutorial_00.rst

 Now you can see the hidden ``.git`` directory and the ``.gitignore`` file.
 This command also lists two files, ``.`` and ``..``. ``.`` is the file of the current working directory and ``..`` is the file of the parent directory (in our case that would be ``/home``).

-The ``-a`` part of the ``ls -a`` command is reffered to as an option (sometimes also called flag).
-Options change the behaviour of the command.
+The ``-a`` part of the ``ls -a`` command is referred to as an option (sometimes also called flag).
+Options change the behavior of the command.
 There are online manuals that tell you which options a particular command accepts and how each option modifies the behavior of the command.
 This will be treated later in the tutorial.

 Changing into a different directory
 ===================================